-More than 50 years ago, City of Baltimore transformed its Inner Harbor into a world-class attraction that set the standard for urban waterfronts.
+More than 40 years ago, the City of Baltimore transformed its Inner Harbor into a world-class attraction that set the standard for urban waterfronts.
 Once again, Baltimore has the opportunity to make lasting, positive change with the transformation of the waterfront along the Middle Branch of the Patapsco River in South Baltimore.
-The moment has arrived to unite nearby neighborhoods by providing amenities along with a connected system of parks and trails, with a focus on restoring wetlands and creating opportunities for recreation.
-The Middle Branch Waterfront will be the newest crown jewel in Baltimore’s inventory of great public parks: one of the country’s next great waterfronts.
+The moment has arrived to unite nearby neighborhoods by providing amenities within a connected system of parks and trails, restored wetlands and opportunities for recreation.
+The Middle Branch will be the crown jewel in Baltimore’s network of great public parks and one of the country’s next great waterfronts.

 Based on feedback, Parks & People worked with Jones Kroloff Associates to curate an invited design competition for the project in Spring 2019.
-This process identified a list of qualified firms with a national and global scope of experience in their past work, with a focus on urban waterfronts.
-From this list, three firms were invited to develop design proposals for the Middle Branch, based on priorities gleaned from the community’s input.
+This process identified a list of qualified firms with a national and global scope of experience in their past work with a focus on urban waterfronts.
+From this list, three firms were invited to develop design proposals for the Middle Branch based on priorities gleaned from the community’s input.

 The public received opportunities to interact with competition teams and comment on their proposals.
 This feedback was provided to jury of professional experts and local representatives who reviewed the teams’ proposals in detail and ranked the entries.